RodarteJake/pokemon-tcg-tracker/README.md

 ## Auth

 Visitors get read-only access.
-To add, edit, delete, or refresh prices, you log in with a single shared password.
+To add, edit, delete, or refresh prices, log in with a single shared password.

 Required env vars: